SubspaceNet: Deep Learning-Aided Subspace Methods for DoA Estimation: Introduction

 \Ac{doa} estimation is a common array processing task, which deals with localizing emitting sources by determining the incidence angles of impinging waves~\cite{benesty2017fundamentals}.
 A leading and well-trusted family of \ac{doa} estimators is based on {\em subspace methods}, including the celebrated \ac{music} algorithm~\cite{schmidt1986music}, \ac{rm}~\cite{Barabell1983ImprovingTR}, and \ac{esprit} \cite{ESPRIT}.
 When given sufficient signal snapshots, these techniques estimate multiple \acp{doa} with low complexity by separating the impinging wave into distinguishable signal and noise subspaces, achieving angular resolution that is not limited by the array geometry~\cite{benesty2017fundamentals}.

-The ability to separate an impinging wave into signal and noise subspaces, which is the core of subspace methods, relies on the orthogonality between the noise components and the array response.
-For this to hold, several key requirements must be satisfied: the signals need to be narrowband and non-coherent; the array has to be fully calibrated; sufficient snapshots are needed to estimate the covariance; and the statistical model underlying the estimation procedure has to be fully known.
-As these requirements are often violated in practical settings, different pre-processing methods such as the \ac{sps} and \acs{fb}, have been proposed to tackle some of these limitations individually, e.g., \cite{wang1994spatial, 1518905}.
+The ability to separate an impinging wave into signal and noise subspaces, which is the core of subspace methods, relies on the orthogonality between the noise components and the array response. {For this to hold, several key assumptions underlying subspace methods must be satisfied: $(i)$ the signals need to be narrowband; $(ii)$ the sources should be non-coherent; $(iii)$ the array has to be fully calibrated; $(iv)$ sufficient snapshots are needed such that one can faithfully to estimate the input covariance; and $(v)$ the statistical model underlying the estimation procedure has to be fully known.
+These requirements are often violated in practical settings, that frequently involve multiband signals, coherent sources (due to, e.g., multipath), miscalibrations in the array, limited snapshots, and mismatched models.} Different pre-processing methods such as the \ac{sps} and \ac{fb}, have been proposed to tackle some of these limitations individually, e.g., \cite{wang1994spatial, 1518905}.
 These schemes average the power spectrum of the received signals over a number of adjacent sensor positions, thereby increasing the effective aperture, while resulting in a trade-off between resolution and variance reduction.
-Specifically, larger averaging windows results in better variance reduction but poorer resolution, while smaller windows result in better resolution but poorer variance reduction.
+Specifically, larger averaging windows result in better variance reduction but poorer resolution, while smaller windows result in better resolution but poorer variance reduction.
 Hence, they tend to degrade the overall estimation performance and resolution, while constraining the number of recoverable sources.